-OBJECTIVES DATE KEY PERFORMANCE INDICATOR PERFORMANCE STATUS REASON FOR DEVIATION .
+OBJECTIVES .
 9.1 To empower and build the capacity of entrepreneurs so that they are able to understand and have an impact on the economic development and growth of this Municipality.
-End June 2013 a)Develop a database of information on the economy, skills audit. b)Capacity building and training of entrepreneurs c)Empowerment of farmers through Emerging farmers development programme Evidence provided (in the form of a report) to show interaction with stakeholders i.e. names and positions of people, dates of meetings, meetings initiated by, issues discussed at meetings and outcome of meetings.
-9.2 Facilitate and foster the economic development through planning and increased economic 30 June 2013 a)Development of a unique tourism destination (mini national park, Flag Boshielo ecotourism etc) e)Job creation through capital activity in the municipal area projects
+DATE End June 2013 KEY PERFORMANCE INDICATOR a) Develop a database of information on the economy, skills audit. b) Capacity building and training of entrepreneurs c) Empowerment of farmers through Emerging farmers development programme Evidence provided (in the form of a report) to show interaction with stakeholders i.e. names and positions of people, dates of meetings, meetings initiated by, issues discussed at meetings and outcome of meetings.
+PERFORMANCE STATUS REASON FOR DEVIATION 9.2 Facilitate and foster the economic development through planning and increased economic activity in the municipal area 9.3 To preserve the heritage and culture of 30 June 2013 30 May 2013 a)Development of a unique tourism destination (mini national park, Flag Boshielo ecotourism etc) e)Job creation through capital projects a)Heritage, culture, heritage sites and cultural sites preservation. the municipality through promoting eco- tourism b)Development of a cultural village.